JasonShin/fp-core.rs/README.md

 ### Isomorphism

-A pair of transformations between 2 types of objects that is structural in nature and no data is lost.
+A pair of transformations between 2 types of objects that is invertible.

 For example, 2D coordinates could be stored as a i32 vector [2,3] or a struct {x: 2, y: 3}.